Large-scale streaks in a turbulent bluff body wake: Introduction

 The manuscript is organized as follows.
 In \S\ref{sec:methodology_database}, the dataset and numerical methodology of SPOD and BMD are discussed. \S \ref{sec:visualizations} presents the extraction and visualization of streaks and lift-up mechanism in the near and far wake.
-Results from SPOD analysis at different downstream locations are presented in \S\ref{sec:spod_analysis} with a particular emphasis again on streaks and lift-up mechanism. \S\ref{sec:BMD_results} presents the results from BMD analysis in the wake at select locations.
+Results from SPOD analysis at different downstream locations are presented in \S\ref{sec:spod_analysis} with a particular emphasis again on streaks and lift-up mechanism. \S\ref{sec:nonlinear_interaction} presents the results from the analysis of nonlinear interactions in the wake at select locations.
 The manuscript ends with discussion and conclusions in \S \ref{sec:conclusions}.